BioBoost/word-blaster-solution/README.md

 Tip: Just move the `for` loop into the `play()` method and check out what extra information you need for the code to work.

 This still requires some serious refactoring.

+### Step 6 - User Input Output class

+Problem with the current `Game` class is the fact that it handles user IO.
+If possible, it is a good idea to separate the user IO from the game logic.
+This would actually allow the game to be used with a GUI instead of a terminal and only a single class would have to be provided.

+If this separation is done early in the development process, it's a much less painful operation.

+Basically we need a class that has some methods that can request a word from the user, output the next word, output some stats about his/her score and so on.
+This class will not need to track any state as each method call will require all the needed information to be supplied.
+The `Game` class tracks all state here.

+The end result should be a `Game` class without a single `cout`, `getline` or `cin`.
+The `UserIO` methods should not contain any game logic.
+This means that for example the comparison of the generated word and the user input should happen in the game class.